jusdru3/code-examples/README.md

 ## General info

-Some code snippets taken from a live project.
+Some code snippets taken from a live projects.

-- ProjectApi is an entrypoint of the solution.
-Contains API and background jobs logic.
-- ProjectApi.Application.Core contains core logic.
-Reservations module contains request handlers, services, validators and other needed parts.
-- ProjectApie.Data.Tests contains Reservation entity unit tests.
-- ProjectApi.Application.Core.Tests contains integration tests.
+- Example 1 - dotnet project containing reservations logic in an airbnb style product.
+- Example 2 - facebook ads management system.
+Code snippets of http, repositories and services layers.